Skip to main content

 Silica

-What is Silica?
+What is silica?

-Table: Concentration of silica dissolved in water in its different forms vs pH.
+Table: Concentration of dissolved silica in water in its different forms vs pH.

 The following graph shows the formation of the crystalline states of silica as a function of pressure.